 The longer you use them, the softer the pleasantly natural surface becomes.
 There is an eco-friendly, non-slip backing made of natural rubber as well.
 You can expect delivery of these non-toxic mats within two to three weeks of the order date.

 The cork surface comes from sustainable, recyclable, and renewable cork oak trees.
-They don’t harvest cork by cutting down trees, but rather the tree’s bark is peeled from it every nine years.
+They don’t harvest cork by cutting down trees; rather, the tree’s bark is peeled from it every nine years.

 Finding a one-of-a-kind yoga mat as attractive and completely functional as the Yogo Design Lab Mat would be tough.
 This eco-friendly mat comes in four different colors with exquisite Indian designs on the exercise surface.